Ahmed-A-A-Elhag/GAD/README.md

 ![GAD](images/GAD.png)

 ## Description
-The repository is structured in the following manner:
+This repository is structured in the following manner:
 * ***src*** contains the script to create Graph Anisotropic Diffusion (GAD) model